-1. Two sets of scaled drawing (scale: 1/16"=1" or larger) that generally locate all large trees, any significant topography variations (including any creeks, ponds, or streams), Property Lines, Wilderness Buffer, Meadow, all designated planting and landscaping areas, and all areas to Improvements, including but not limited to, building footprint for all residential structures, ancillary buildings, chicken coops, porches, walkways, landscape areas, gardens, parking areas, barns, and driveways;

-2. A brief description of the proposed methods, tools, proposed approved Contractor, if applicable, and an approximate timeline for clearing activities on Ranch Tract (pursuant to the approved plan).

-scale that clearly identifies and contain the following:

-- a.
-All exterior elevations and interior floor plans with and overall height of structure); - b.
-Square footage amounts for all air-conditioned space, rated into the final plan review set. attached porches/balconies, and garage/carport; and - c.
+- 1. Two sets of scaled drawings (scale: 1/16"=1" or larger) that generally locate all large trees, any significant topography variations (including any creeks, ponds, or streams), Property Lines, Wilderness Buffer, Meadow, all designated planting and landscaping areas, and all areas to be cleared.
+It shall also include the location of any future Improvements, including but not limited to, building footprint for all residential structures, ancillary buildings, chicken coops, porches, walkways, landscape areas, gardens, parking areas, barns, and driveways; - 2.
+A brief description of the proposed methods, tools, and equipment that will be used for clearing including proposed approved Contractor, if applicable, and an approximate timeline for clearing activities on Ranch Tract (pursuant to the approved plan). - Two sets of schematic plans for all Improvements to be constructed within the Meadow at either 1/8"=1" or 1/4"=1" scale that clearly identifies and contain the following: - a.
+All exterior elevations and interior floor plans with dimensions (please provide proposed finish elevation and overall height of structure); - b.
+Square footage amounts for all air-conditioned space, attached porches/balconies, and garage/ carport; and - c.
 Principal materials list to include foundation, siding, trim, roofing, doors, windows, decking, fencing, and paved areas;

-4. Brief Narrative describing the construction timeline including details if construction commencement for residential Improvements, Ancillary Buildings, and Barns shall occur in phases;
+- 4. Brief Narrative describing the construction timeline including details if construction commencement for residential Improvements, Ancillary Buildings, and Barns shall occur in phases; - 5.
+Variances: Submit a detailed description along with the proposed justification for the same based on merit or hardship if there are any exceptions to the Design Guidelines; and - 6.
+Application Fee: \$650.00 check made payable to Round Mountain Community Foundation.

-5. Variances: Submit a detailed description along with the proposed justification for the same based on merit or hardship if there are any exceptions to the Design Guidelines: and be cleared.
-It shall also include the location of any future The most important contribution Owners can make to ensure timely processing of the application is to stress the importance of complete submittals with the architect and landscape designer.
+The most important contribution Owners can make to ensure timely processing of the application is to stress the importance of complete submittals with the architect and landscape designer.
 Incomplete submittals will be returned without review.